PavanRangani/docs/docs/prd/assets/assets.md

 In list page, with each record shows the name of the owner entity.
 If owner of the record is Joint it shows `Joint` and if owner of the record is `Individual` shows First name of that Individual.

+#### For Individuals

+[Mockups of Joint]

+For Individuals entity, list ppage shows records for Individuals, Partnership & Trust.
+For example, In `Assets` tab for Individuals `John T Brown`, it will display any assets where this individuals added as a Owners in Partnership or added as a Truster, Trustee or Beneficiary in Trust.

 ## Linked insurances